imWayneWY/movie-agent/docs/spec.md

 }

 Agent Process:
-1. Query TMDb MCP for animation movies with runtime ≤ 120 minutes
+1. Query TMDb REST API for animation movies with runtime ≤ 120 minutes
 2. Filter TMDb watch provider results for Netflix and Disney+ in Canada
 3. Return only movies available on specified platforms
 4. Rank by popularity/rating